-Our initial goals included website migration and an overall redesign.
+Our initial goals included a website migration and an overall redesign.
 As the site has a long story, all pages were well indexed by search engines.
 So one of the important points was to keep its rank after moving to Drupal 7.
-Another specifics is that the client was editing the content of the website on the production during the development process, and in the end of the work, we had to get relevant content on the new website.
-While development we sticked to а mobile-first approach and separated back-end and front-end development.
+Another specifics is that the client was editing the content of the website on the production during the development process, and at the end of the work, we had to get relevant content on the new website.
+While development we stuck to а mobile-first approach and separated back-end and front-end development.

 Following the reworked structure, we made the layouts less complicated and more intuitive.
 All in all, the website became responsive for all devices, its UI was reconsidered for the sake of usability.
 Now the design helps users to reach their goals: for example, the homepage has a clear structure based on the user stories, so a user can easily find any necessary information, get to know the product, and request a service - find or become a dealer.

 We created the illustrations for Products and Applications pages, too.
 See the result below.

 The migration process consisted of 2 rounds.
 In the first round, we updated a Drupal major version - from 6 to 7.
 With the help of the Migrate module’s API, we developed the necessary classes to migrate content to a newer Drupal version.
 The second round was all about the website’s redesign and migrating the website to the one with a new structure.
 During this round, we implemented the responsive theme that renders perfectly across all devices.
 Besides, we significantly reworked the website structure - fields, relations between the main entities, etc. and optimized it.
 It let us simplify the workflow both for content managers and for developers.

 It’s worth saying that the front end and the back end were developed separately.
 We stayed away from the traditional approach when a back-end developer has to do all his/her work in the first instance, and only after that, a front-end developer steps up.